Leading the way

 Does Poland use nuclear power?

 Currently, Poland operates only a single research reactor named Maria.
-Unfortunately, it is not used for electricity production.
+However, it is not used for electricity production.

 However, since the Polish cabinet’s 2005 decision to embrace energy diversification—and move away from its heavy reliance on coal—the prospect for building new, new-generation nuclear plants (including SMRs developed by GEH) in Poland has never seemed more realistic.